Giving Visit Campus Apply Now Library

 FAQ

-But your high school grades/marks are not the only thing we consider in our application process.
+As for other subject scores, yes we will consider them, however, we do not have qualifying percentage scores like in Dzongkha and English.
+But your high school grades are not the only thing we consider in our application process.

 You may have honed some of these skills at school–or in your private life outside of school–but they will not be prominently reflected in your class 12 marks.
-For this reason, we have designed our own JSW Law entrance examination that will test you on precisely these skills.
-Moreover, we weight the score you get on our entrance examination at 1½ times the weight we assign to your class 12 marks!
+For this reason, we have designed our own JSW Law entrance examination (Bhutan-LSAT-Law School Admission Test) that will test you on precisely these skills.
+Moreover, we weigh the score you get on our entrance examination at 1 1⁄2 times the weight we assign to your class 12 marks!

 Once we have made a first cut of our applicant pool based on these two “numbers” (your class 12 marks and your score on our entrance examination), we next want to find out more about who you are as a person.
 Since no one examination can ever capture that, we will invite all of our final candidates to our office (Pangbisa, Paro) for an in-person interview with JSW Law faculty.
 During that interview, we will want to know what motivates you to become a lawyer as opposed to some other profession?
 What makes you excited about this career?
 What are your phobias?
 What kind of law might you one-day hope to practice?